keyboardio/Kaleidoscope/README.md

 void setup() {
   Kaleidoscope.use(&LEDDigitalRainEffect);

+  // Optionally adjust the configuration LEDDigitalRain.DROP_TICKS = 22; // Make the rain fall faster

   Kaleidoscope.setup();
 }
 ```

 ## Plugin methods

-The plugin provides the `LEDDigitalRain` object, which has no public methods or
+The plugin provides the `LEDDigitalRain` object, which has no public methods,
-properties, outside of those provided by all LED modes.
+outside of those provided by all LED modes.

+## Configuration

+A few properties are exposed for configuration.
+For their full documentation, see the [header file](src/Kaleidoscope-LEDEffect-DigitalRain.h),
+and for the defaults, see the [implementation file](src/Kaleidoscope-LEDEffect-DigitalRain.cpp).

+- `LEDDigitalRain.DROP_TICKS`:
+  number of frames before digital raindrops fall one row
+- `LEDDigitalRain.NEW_DROP_PROBABILITY`:
+  inverse probability of a new raindrop appearing at the top of each column,
+  each time drops fall
+- `LEDDigitalRain.PURE_GREEN_INTENSITY`:
+  this allows the time ratio of tints vs shades of green to be controlled
+- `LEDDigitalRain.MAXIMUM_BRIGHTNESS_BOOST`:
+  the maximum lightness of a pixel, above pure green

 ## Dependencies